mattbierner/face-drop-support/README.md

 ### Placement modes

-Face Drop features four different ways to place selfies in the world. :
+Face Drop features four different ways to place selfies in the world:

 - `Snap` — The default.
 Places a copy of your selfie in front of the camera.
 - `Drop` — Places copies of your selfie in front of the camera.
-It drops to the ground after a few seconds.
+The selfies drop to the ground after a few seconds.
 - `Toss` — Throw copies of your selfie away from the camera.
-- `Pin` — Attach a copy of your selfie to a surface.
+- `Pin` — Attach a copy of your selfie to a real world surface.
 Requires a device with a LiDAR sensor.
+The target surface must be 5 meters or less so away.

 `Snap`, `Drop`, and `Toss` are available on all devices.
 However if you want the selfies placed in `Drop` or `Toss` mode to realistically bounce off of with real world objects, you need a device with a LiDAR sensor.

 `Pin` mode is exclusive to devices with a LiDAR sensor.